 Port designations There are two methods of port designation.
 The ports can be labelled either with the letters P, T, A, B and L or they can be labelled alphabetically.
 Valves have several switching positions.
-The following rule is applied to determine which ports are interconnected and which ones are closed against each other: A horizontal line between the letters for the ports (e.g. P-A) means that the ports are connected together;
+The following rule is applied to determine which ports are interconnected and which ones are closed against each other: • A horizontal line between the letters for the ports (e.g. P-A) means that the ports

-• An individual letter separated by a comma (e.g. P-A, T) signifies that this port (here: T) is blocked.
+- A horizontal line between the letters for the ports (e.g. P-A) means that the ports are connected together; - An individual letter separated by a comma (e.g. P-A, T) signifies that this port (here: T) is blocked.

+Examples

-Examples P-A-B-T: all ports are interconnected.
+P-A-B-T: all ports are interconnected.